 - Rockets, Missiles and Grenade Launchers

-Fictional Cool Guns
+Semi-Fictional Cool Guns

 - Judge Dredd's sidearm, the Lawgiver, is a Smart Gun capable of firing multiple ammunition types and explodes if an unauthorised user attempts to use it.
 The original Lawgiver is listed under pistols, as it was based on a Luger.
 Both movie versions are listed as well, with Sylvester Stallone's Lawgiver built around a Beretta 92 and Karl Urban's built around a Glock 17.

 - Scaramanga's "Golden Gun", that can be assembled from simple parts and used for assassinations.
 It's been a staple weapon in many 007 video games such as Goldeneye 007 and Nightfire as a one shot, one kill weapon.
 It's a complicated story what it is, details here.

 - Almost every blaster in the Star Wars saga is this by principle, all based on a real world firearm mocked up to look futuristic.
-Two of the most popular weapons is the DL-44 Heavy Blaster Pistol (based on the Mauser C96 pistol & Han Solo's weapon of choice), and the E-11 Blaster Rifle (based on the Sterling submachine gun, standard issue for the Imperial Stormtroopers).
+Two of the most popular weapons are the DL-44 Heavy Blaster Pistol (based on the Mauser C96 pistol & Han Solo's weapon of choice), and the E-11 Blaster Rifle (based on the Sterling submachine gun, standard issue for the Imperial Stormtroopers).

 - Aliens has its iconic M41A Pulse Rifle and M56 Smart Gun, both of which are apparently chambered in 10mm caseless, armour piercing, explosive-tipped rounds.
 The Pulse Rifle is additionally equipped with a Grenade Launcher and the Smart Gun is so big, its user carries it using a Steadicam harness.
 The former is a Thompson SMG in a polymer shell with the grenade launcher a Remington 870 hidden inside the outer body of a SPAS-12, the latter a German MG42 decorated with parts of several motorcycles.